 Once we glimpsed Ionic Framework which granted us the possibility of cross-platform development with a single codebase.
 In this article I am going to walk you through the basics and you will be able to see for yourselves if it's worth learning.

-The article consists of several parts:
+The article consists of two parts:

 - A short review, the idea what it is actually for and its comparison to React Native.

 - A review of UI-libraries and a built-in API to access Hardware API.

 Ionic Framework is an open-source product consisting of a cross-platform UI library and some built-in functions for creating iOS, Android, Electron and Progressive Web Apps using JS framework and standards- based web technologies.